lumeland/blog/posts/lume-cms.md

 ### Why don't use deno.land/x repository?

-[I've tried](https://deno.land/x/lume_cms) but LumeCMS needs access to some files like SVG icons and CSS code by the browser and deno.land/x repository returns CORS errors for these formats.
+[I've tried](https://deno.land/x/lume_cms) but LumeCMS needs access to some files like SVG icons and CSS code from the browser and deno.land/x repository returns CORS errors for these formats.
 A CDN like [jsdelivr.com](https://www.jsdelivr.com/), allows both Deno and browser access, and it's just as fast.